-Sharing your skills with others doesn't have to be limited to our official workshop schedule-feel free to watch for opportunities to do so.
+Sharing your skills with others doesn't have to stay confined to the workshop schedule-feel free to watch for spontaneous opportunities.
 Maybe bring your hacky sack or a couple embroidery hoops or harmonicas.

-Make an informed, thoughtful decision regarding whether to play Assassin.
-Assassin is a game often played at camp, over a duration of several days.
+If Assassin is played, make an informed, thoughtful decision regarding whether to join in.
+This is a game often played at camp, over a duration of several days.
 When someone decides to organize it, they explain the rules in a meeting, and then a lot of people typically choose to play.
 While it can certainly be intensely exciting, many people later feel that they wound up spending a lot of time being paranoid and sneaky, rather than relaxing into the open friendly atmosphere of camp.
 (If you're curious, there's an explanation of Assassin on wikipedia.
 The version played at camp is less complex, and there are no play weapons involved, but still - the article gives a sense of how it works.)